DioptricDesign/dwm/README.md

 # dwm
 A minimal fork of dwm with several quality of life improvements.
-It uses the iris color scheme.
+It uses the [Iris](https://github.com/DioptricDesign/Iris) color scheme.
 ## Patches
 - Always center
 - Auto Start